droodman/rdboottest/README.md

   +-------------------------------------------------------+
 ```
 Notes: ρ = correlation between first and second-stage errors.
 DGP is a data-generating process defined in He and Bartalotti (2020).
 SD = standard deviation.
 RMSE = root-mean-square error.
-EC = empirical coverage ratio, which is ideally 0.95.
-All bootstrsap estimates use a
+EC = empirical coverage, which is ideally 0.95.
+All bootstrap estimates use a
 triangular kernel, jackknifing, equal-tailed confidence intervals, and Rademacher weights.
 1000 simulations are run for each case (each row).